 Response:

 We have added a clarification regarding thematic analysis.
-See page …., paragraph … We trust this will be clearer.
+See page …., paragraph ….

-We trust that our detailed responses, presented above, and revisions incorporated in the manuscript address all the concerns, making our manuscript more suitable for publication in your journal.
+We trust that our responses, presented above, and revisions incorporated in the manuscript address all the concerns raised by the reviewers, making our manuscript more suitable for publication in your journal.

 Once again, we are grateful for your consideration and for the opportunity to revise the manuscript.